 We would urge you to consider sibling groups when thinking about the children that we are going to place with you, we know that the decision to take more than one child is a difficult one but it could be a very rewarding one.

-Being a teenager is a difficult time for all youngsters who often feel insecure and misunderstood.
-But for a young person who has gone through particularly distressing experiences at home, it can be a very unsettling time.
-They often feel insecure and misunderstood and without support and guidance their behaviour and lifestyle choices may seriously affect their future.
+Being a teenager is a difficult time for all youngsters who often feel insecure and misunderstood, but for a young person who has gone through particularly distressing experiences at home, it can be a very unsettling time.
+Without support and guidance their behaviour and lifestyle choices may seriously affect their future.

-To foster teenagers you may not need to be at home all the time, so you can work and foster.
+Carers who foster teenagers may not need to be at home all the time, so you can work and foster.
 What is important is that you do have the time to spend with the young person on a one to one basis to give support and be there when necessary.

 As a foster carer of a teenager, you will need to help the young person in your care to develop the maturity and skills they need to become more independent, just as you would your own teenage children.
 As well as emotional support, you need to help them to develop the practical skills they’ll need for a successful independent adulthood, such as cooking and managing their finances.